Linuxfabrik/icingaweb2-module-director/README.md

 mysql -p -u root director < schema/add-uuids.sql
 ```

-If you are migrating from our [old fork] (https://git.linuxfabrik.ch/linuxfabrik/icingaweb2-module-director), follow these steps
+If you are migrating from our [old fork](https://git.linuxfabrik.ch/linuxfabrik/icingaweb2-module-director), follow these steps
-* disable the Director module in IcingaWeb2
+* Disable the Director module in IcingaWeb2
 * Install this fork
 * Apply the required SQL migrations:
 ```bash
 mysql -p -u root director < schema/guuids2uuids-migration.sql
 ```
+* Enable the Director

 ## Known limitations